liferay/liferay-docs/en/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/08-installing-elasticsearch-7/00-installing-elasticsearch-7-intro.markdown

    connector](https://help.liferay.com/hc/en-us/articles/360016511651#Liferay-DXP-7.1)
    for your version of Liferay and Elasticsearch.

-2. With Liferay running, place the LPKG file into `Liferay Home/deploy/`
+2. Stop Liferay and place the LPKG file into `Liferay Home/osgi/marketplace/`

-3. Restart Liferay.
-The remaining steps can be completed with Liferay running.

-## Disable Elasticsearch 6
+## Disable the default Liferay Connector to Elasticsearch 6

-Whether you're installing Elasticsearch 7 for a new @product-ver@ installation or upgrading an existing stack to Elasticsearch 6, you must disable the Elasticsearch 6 search modules.
+Whether you're installing Elasticsearch 7 for a new @product-ver@ installation or upgrading an existing stack to Elasticsearch 6, you must disable Liferay's Elasticsearch 6 search modules bundled with the @product@ by default.

 1. Create a configuration file named